aprln/laravel-5.4-quasar-0.14-project/README.md

 # laravel-quasar-project
 This project demonstrates how to use the Quasar framework v0.14 with Laravel

-Run these commands in the project folder to install the dependencies first.
+Run these commands in the project folder to install the dependencies first:

-composer update
+`composer update`

-npm install
+`npm install`